renehorstmann/rhc/style.md

 ### <a name="S-naming-classes"></a>Classes
 As seen in the previos example above, I prefer PascalCase for classes.
 The data section of the class gets the ClassName.
-The constructor is called class_name_mew and the destructor class_name_kill.
+The constructor is called class_name_new and the destructor class_name_kill.
 All methods also use this naming sheme, like class_name_length.
 With this style and an ide with autocompletion, the user gets a similar feeling to an object orientated language.